knuckleswtf/scribe/docs/documenting-endpoint-query-parameters.md

 ![](images/endpoint-queryparams-2.png)

-If you're using a FormRequwst in your controller, you can also add the `@queryParam` annotation there instead, and Scribe will fetch it.
+If you're using a FormRequest in your controller, you can also add the `@queryParam` annotation there instead, and Scribe will fetch it.

 ```php
 /**